New 2026 Cholesterol Treatment Guidelines

 LDL goals are back in a bigger way

-One of the most practical changes is that the guideline does not rely only on “percent reduction” anymore.
+One of the most practical changes is that the guidelines don't rely only on “percent reduction” anymore.
 It brings back clear LDL-C and non-HDL-C goals.
 It still cares about percentage lowering, but now goals matter again.

 For example, in primary prevention, patients at borderline or intermediate risk who start statins may be treated toward LDL-C under 100 mg/dL and non-HDL-C under 130 mg/dL.
 High-risk primary prevention patients may be treated toward LDL-C under 70 mg/dL and non-HDL-C under 100 mg/dL.
 In secondary prevention, many patients with established ASCVD, especially those at very high risk, now have a goal LDL-C under 55 mg/dL and non-HDL-C under 85 mg/dL.